espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 ^^^^^

 -  If you want this configuration to take effect immediately, run this command before establishing an SSL connection.
 -  The configuration changes will be saved in the NVS area.
-If you set the command :ref:`AT+SAVETRANSLINK <cmd-SAVET>` to enter SSL Wi-Fi passthrough mode on power-up, the ESP device will establish an SSL connection based on this configuration when powered up next time.
+If you set the command :ref:`AT+SAVETRANSLINK <cmd-SAVET>` to enter SSL Wi-Fi :term:`Passthrough Mode` on power-up, the ESP device will establish an SSL connection based on this configuration when powered up next time.

 .. _cmd-SSLCCN: